Cost of Cremation in the United States: A State-by-State Guide

 There are several types of cremation in the United States, including:

-- Traditional cremation: This is the most common type of cremation.
+- Traditional Cremation: This is the most common type of cremation.
 They place the body in a casket or container and cremate it in a cremation chamber.

-- Direct cremation: They offer a simple and affordable option where we cremate the body shortly after death, without a funeral service or viewing.
+- Direct Cremation: They offer a simple and affordable option where we cremate the body shortly after death, without a funeral service or viewing.

-- cremation with a Memorial Service: This type of cremation involves a funeral service or viewing before the cremation takes place.
+- Cremation with a Memorial Service: This type of cremation involves a funeral service or viewing before the cremation takes place.
 The body may be present in an urn or cremation casket, or it may be absent.

-- Cremation with a funeral service: This type of cremation is similar to a traditional funeral, but we cremate the body instead of bury it.
+- Cremation with a Funeral service: This type of cremation is similar to a traditional funeral, but we cremate the body instead of bury it.

 - Alkaline Hydrolysis: Also known as water cremation, the process involves the use of water, alkali, and heat to reduce the body to bone ash.